 Holiday Inn

-Holiday Inn is a well-known name among budget hotel brands, enjoying widespread global recognition.
+Holiday Inn is well-known among budget hotel brands, enjoying widespread global recognition.
 Originating in the United States, this hotel chain has reached an impressive scale, with over 1,173 hotels worldwide as of 2018.
 Affordability and strategically located hotels set this brand apart, making it a popular choice for many travelers.

 Holiday Inn takes a minimalistic yet effective approach.
 The company’s word mark utilizes a sans serif font, a departure from the traditional use of serif fonts in the hospitality industry.
 This choice of font gives the brand a sense of accessibility and modernity.
 A notable feature of the Holiday Inn logo is the hand-drawn letter “H,” which is repeated in many branding materials.
 This distinct design element adds personality and creates an image of a welcoming and trustworthy hotel.